Moaf2411/bachelor-project/README.md

 documentation of the project can be found in the "report" folder.

-In this project cnn and lstm models are used to detect the keywords.
+In this project cnn and lstm models have been used to detect the keywords.

 MFCC features are extracted from the input audio and used as network's input.